 The head is the elder and honorable man, And the prophet who teaches falsehood is the tail.
 (Isaiah 9:15)

 There is another traditional idea associated with Rosh Hashanah.
 The Mishnah, the core text of Judaism's oral Torah, contains the first known reference to Rosh Hashanah as the "day of judgment."
-In the Talmud tractate on Rosh Hashanah it states that three books of account are opened on Rosh Hashanah, wherein the fate of the wicked, the righteous, and those of an intermediate class are recorded.
-The names of the righteous are immediately inscribed in the book of life, and they are sealed "to live."
-The middle class are allowed a respite of ten days, until Yom Kippur, to repent and become righteous; the wicked are "blotted out of the book of the living forever."
-(Psalm69:29)
+The Talmud tractate on Rosh Hashanah states that three books of account are opened on Rosh Hashanah, wherein the fate of the wicked, the righteous, and those of an intermediate class are recorded.
+The names of the righteous are immediately inscribed in the Book of Life, and they are sealed "to live."
+The middle group is allowed a respite of ten days, until Yom Kippur, to repent and become righteous; the wicked are "blotted out of the book of the living forever."
+(Psalm 69:29)

-We are not written into the book of life based upon our deeds but based upon the sovereign election (Romans 8:33) and irrevocable calling (Romans 11:29) of G-d.
+We are not written into the Book of Life based on our deeds but on the sovereign election (Romans 8:33) and irrevocable calling (Romans 11:29) of G-d.

 Messianic scholar Tim Hegg summarized this well in a recent email: